Eric-D-Stevens/HW_Genome_Compression_Acceleration/README.md

-# Hardware Compression Acceleration of FASTQ Gene Sequence Files
+# Hardware Acceleration of FASTQ Gene Sequence File Compression

 As we enter the age of low cost, high accuracy next generation gene sequencing machines and computational biology, there will be an explosion